marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 ## Old vs. New comparison

-In general, the diffuse component compotation has been extensively reworked since the released version of the "gi" pass.
-This is a side-to-side comparison of the old diffuse vs the new diffuse:
+In general, the diffuse component computation has been extensively reworked since the released version of the "gi" pass.
+This is a side-to-side comparison of old diffuse vs new diffuse:

 ![](./images/old_vs_new_diffuse.png)